btmills/PartitionableArray/README.md

 ## Implementations

 Two implementations have been tried so far: C and C#.
 See the corresponding directories for more information.
+Note that the development on the C implementation was halted; the C# implementation is the more recent one.

 ## Design Tradeoffs